randyzwitch/Twitter.jl/README.md

 Authentication is accomplished by creating an application on [dev.twitter.com](https://dev.twitter.com).
 Once your application is setup, you can access your consumer_key, consumer_token, oauth_token and oauth_secret from the "Details" tab of the application.

-This package does not currently support on-the-fly OAuth authentication.
+This package does not currently support on-the-fly, pop-up a browser-type OAuth authentication.

 ##Code examples